This post was updated several times since original publication. See changes listed at the end.

 Something that comes up on many travel and credit forums is the topic of seemingly-obscene annual fees on certain premium credit cards.
-Cards like Citi AAdvantage Executive, Chase Sapphire Reserve, and Amex Business Platinum come with a $450* annual fee, and the gold standard (erm, platinum standard) American Express Platinum went to $550 a year last year.
+The Citi AAdvantage Executive Mastercard and Chase Sapphire Reserve VISA come with a $450* annual fee, and the gold standard (erm, platinum standard) American Express Platinum went to $550 a year last year for personal, and $595 a year for the business version as of February 2019.

 Once upon a time, annual fees were a given in much of the credit card landscape, and rarely came with enough benefits to counter the fees.
 Today, many of these cards have features that compensate for, or even exceed the value of, the annual fee.
 In today’s post we’ll take a look at some of the most common benefits (especially with regard to the four cards listed above), and when you might find them worth the fee.

 Several cards provide a travel credit of some sort as part of their benefit portfolio.
-American Express offers a $200 “fee rebate” on their Platinum and Business Platinum cards, and a $100 rebate on Premier Rewards Gold, which can offset the $550, $450, and $195 fee respectively.
+American Express offers a $200 “fee rebate” on their Platinum and Business Platinum cards, and a $100 rebate on the relaunched Gold Card, which can offset the $550, $595, and $250 fees respectively.
 These rebates only apply to certain charges, such as checked bag fees, flight change fees, and earlybird check-in for Southwest.
 The terms and conditions explicitly exclude tickets, upgrades, and gift cards, although some people have been reimbursed for these under certain conditions.

 We’ve been reimbursed for Main Cabin Extra fees (and received 5x MR points on top of that) with American Airlines in the past, as well as earlybird check-in on Southwest, so charges like that seem common.
 There are threads on various travel forums with data on what has worked and hasn’t with regard to other charges (including airline gift cards).